SunshineTeemo/SSTLeetCodeAnswersOnlyC/README.md

-# StudyArithmetic
+# SSTLeetCodeAnswers
-Hello,everyone.This is my demo for questions in LeetCode.
+Hello,everyone.This is my answers for questions in LeetCode.
-This is my training demo.
+This is my training demo.It's my honor if I can helf you.